perl11/perl11-blog/content/bolt.md

 https://www.seas.upenn.edu/~cis501/papers/producing-wrong-data.pdf has more
 info about that.
 It also discusses why sometimes -O2 was faster than -O3.

+Liska's "Optimizing large applications" https://arxiv.org/pdf/1403.6997.pdf has also a good overview.

 # Comments on [/r/cperl](https://www.reddit.com/r/cperl/).